hoppie177/VayGo-App/README.md

 - Hot Spots Map Layer
 (Tap a city or area and see “Group Tags” — favorite spots, secret finds, sketchy places to avoid.)

-🧳 8.
-PackTogether List
+<strong>🧳 8.
+PackTogether List </strong>
-Collaborative packing checklist — assigns items (e.g., “Speaker – Jessie 🎵”)

-Alert when someone forgot to pack what they committed to (“Ayo… no one brought sunscreen 😐”)
+- Can make a checklist of what's needed for thr trip or what needs to be packed.
+- Items can be checked off by everyone and they cna decide who's brining what

-🎁 9.
-“Deal Hunt” Bot
+<strong> 🎁 9.
+“Deal Hunt” Bot </strong>
-AI bot that finds deals for flights, stays, or activities — based on your trip window & budget
+- AI bot that finds deals for flights, stays, or activities — based on your trip window & budget

-Notifies the group when it finds something spicy
+- Notifies the group when it finds something spicy

-💬 10.
-Roast or Toast
-Optional feature: after the trip, everyone anonymously sends praise or playful roasts

-“Best Dressed 💅” – “Most Likely to Miss a Flight 🫠” – “Car DJ MVP 🎧”

-🤝 Bonus Features
-Guest Access Links for late joiners

-Offline Mode so your plans don’t vanish in the woods

-Countdown Widget for your lockscreen (“6 days until ✈️ Cabo”)
+<strong> Countdown Widget for your lockscreen (“6 days until ✈️ Cabo”) </strong>